fara-pug/fara-pug/index.md

 the next house at the new locale's spawn already in the crucible.

-<a id="org3694210"></a>
+<a id="orgeca8028"></a>

 ## Upgrades

-Each new settlement you reach will give you tools to enhance your equipment's performance..
-Search them enough and you shall find these craftable gems.
+In each new settlement you reach you will find a set of tools to enhance your equipment's performance..
+Search for them and you shall find these craftable gems.

 But don't rush.
 Form a party, discover things and get settled and strong-ish.